 It’s not that rice doesn’t come out nicely when I cook it, it’s just that it always generates such a lot of clearing up!
-No matter how careful I am it always seems to boil over, so there’s starchy residue to clean off both the inside AND the outside of the pan, and the lid of the pan too.
+No matter how careful I am it always seems to boil over.
+That means there’s starchy residue to clean off both the inside AND the outside of the pan, and the lid of the pan too.
 And then the stove needs cleaning where the boiled-over rice water has burned on.
 Ugh.

-And if we have our rice with roasted veggies – a popular combination – that’s another oven tray to clean, plus whatever serving dishes these things end up in before they make it to the table.
+And if we have our rice with roasted veggies – a popular combination – that’s another oven tray to clean.
+Plus there’s whatever serving dishes these things end up in before they make it to the table.
 So much washing up!
 There has to be a better way.
 And I think I’ve found it…

 Rice, rice, baby…

 I was convinced that it was possible to cook rice in the oven.
 I love my baked risotto recipe, and if you can make creamy and delicious, perfectly cooked risotto that way, then why not lovely fluffy pilaf, too?
 How hard can it be?

 A few hours of research and several rice-based experiments later, and I reckon I’ve cracked it.
 This recipe uses only ONE oven dish to cook both the rice AND the roasted veg, and produces delicious fluffy grains and delectable roasted veggies every time.
 Use a respectable baking dish and you can stick it straight on the table and save yourself washing a serving dish too.
 Hooray!

 I used the selection of vegetables that we happened to have in the fridge – peppers, red onion, aubergine (eggplant) and sweet potato – but I think any veg that’s good roasted would work well here.
 I’ll be having a go with courgettes (zucchini), carrots, parsnips, mushrooms, maybe even beetroot for a pretty pink pilaf.
 Plenty of opportunities to mix it up and make something uniquely yummy.